glintapp/glintapp/README.md

 ### 4. use widely supported javascript (concerning the browser)

-> be supporting, being a bit conservative might not be wrong here (depending on your Universe)
+> be supporting, being a bit conservative might not be wrong here (depending on your Galaxy)

 ### 5. if you use transpiler/compiler, make sure you provide the compiled code also